Should I buy Long Term Care Insurance?

-I have been asked that question many times in my career, and of course the answer is simple, it depends.
+I have been asked that question many times in my career, and of course, the answer is simple, it depends.
 It depends on several things, your assets, your marital status, your income and your state of residence.

 Our country does have a welfare system in place called Medicaid.
-Medicaid will pay for required care only after you have qualified with your state of residence and your assets are at their required minimum level.
+Medicaid will pay for necessary care only after you have qualified with your state of residence and your assets are at their required minimum level.
 Some states only allow a remainder of $2,000 in total assets.

 Modern LTC policies can provide benefits outside of the actual nursing home.
 People assume LTC insurance pays only for nursing home care, but that can be misleading.
 Insurers define long term care as assistance provided to someone with a condition or illness that limits their ability to perform normal daily activities.
 LTC insurance can also provide funds for rehabilitative care and various types of assisted care in the home.

 Planning can cause people to consider other options for covering these expenses.
 Some life insurance policies offer LTC riders that can help, but then qualifying for the life insurance policy can also be a problem.
-Some annuities also allow LTC riders to be attached, which can provide some protection, but the account value of the annuity could also be drained.
+Some annuities also allow LTC riders to be attached, which can provide some protection, but the account value of the annuity could too be drained.

 Regardless of your ultimate decision which can include self-funding, LTC insurance, the government-provided benefits or family provided care, the odds are that over 70% of people over 80 will need some form of assistance.
 Planning is essential and three sooner discussions begin about this category of future liability the better off you are.